-Like in many big cities, a lack of community connection in Vancouver is a pressing social issue.
-According to a recent survey by the Vancouver Foundation, one-third of Metro Vancouver residents do not know if their neighbours trust each other.
-Not exactly the ideal basis for fostering a safer community, not to mention a friendlier one.
+Like in many cities, a lack of community connection in Vancouver is one of our city’s most pressing social concerns.
+According to a recent survey by the Vancouver Foundation, one-third of metro Vancouver residents do not know if their neighbours trust each other.
+Not exactly the ideal basis for fostering a safer community, nor a friendlier one.
 In fact, the same study found that one-third of Vancouver residents find it difficult to make new friends here.
 The study concludes that neighbourhood connections in Vancouver are “cordial, but weak.”

-This got me thinking: how could I help bring some small-town sense of community to a big city like Vancouver?
-To explore this question, I challenged myself in April to do one act a day to help strengthen connections in my community, both within my immediate personal and professional networks as well as within the community at large.
-My only rule was that each act must be different.
+This got me thinking: how could we help bring some of that small-town sense of community to a big city like Vancouver?
+So for a month, I challenged myself to do one act a day to help strengthen social connections in my community, both within my immediate networks (so-called strong ties) as well as the community at large (weak ties).

-Some examples of things I tried this month to help build community connections include attending a community event, buying food at a Farmer’s Market, shopping at locally owned businesses, supporting local indie artists, visiting my neighbourhood library, and participating in a public dialogue to give community leaders my input about local issues.
-I even wrote a letter to the mayor to thank and encourage him for making positive decisions for our city.
-[Though I haven’t received a reply, it still felt good to put my gratitude in writing.]
+Some examples of things I tried this month to help build weak ties include supporting the neighbourhood economy by shopping at locally owned businesses, attending community events and classes, checking out local indie artists, and simply being more conscious about smiling and saying hello to people on the street.
+I even wrote a letter to the mayor to thank him for making positive changes in our city.
+I didn’t receive a reply, but it felt good to put my gratitude in writing.

 Take the Challenge